 One thing is clear: it is important at the time of your injury to immediately report the incident to the property owner, store manager or to the police, as well as filing a police report (especially in a car crash), so as to document what happened to you.

 Also, if you are hurt in a car accident, in order to preserve your rights under your PIP coverage, it is equally important to notify your insurance company about your accident and to go see a doctor within two weeks (14 days) of the accident (see below).

-What Happens When You Are Hurt And You Don’t Make a Report Immediately After a Car Accident, Slip and Fall Or Other Personal Injury?
+What Happens When A Victim Doesn’t Make a Report Immediately After a Car Accident, Slip and Fall Or Other Personal Injury?